-From the Santa Catalina Mts.
-Looking
+From the Santa Catalina Mts., Arizona

-Toward Other Southern Arizona Ranges
+Mostly Looking Toward Other Southern Arizona Ranges

 Most of these photos taken in the Santa Catalina Mts. were shot at